 Barred Owls calls are described as sounding like, "who cooks for you - who cooks for you" with 8 syllables, and share the classic "owl" type sound with the Spotted and Great Horned Owls (only 4 or 5 syllables).
 They first arrived in HumCo in 1981, and have since been rapidly replacing the Spotted Owls in their preferred habitat of deep forests

 This beeping song is usually heard in the early morning or late evening, and has been compared to the warning sounds of a truck backing up.
 The "beeping" can be confused with that of the Saw-whet and Screech Owls, but he Saw-whet Owl isn't common in the redwood forest and sings at night, whereas the Screech Owl, which is common in redwoods, has a "bouncing ball" cadence (below).

 These owls sing at night, and their "bouncing ball" cadence is distinctive.
 A pair of them will trade the phrase back and forth, making for a memorable nighttime experience.

-Great Horned and Spotted Owls: I don't currently have recordings of either of these owls.
-The Great Horned Owl's call is the classic, deep "who-who, who, whoooo" (4 or 5 syllables), while one version of the Spotted Owl's calls is a series of less deep hoots that can rise in pitch, "hoot…who-who…hoooo."
-Both can be heard in our forests.
+The Great Horned Owl's call is the classic, deep, "who-who, who, whoooo."
+It shares this sound with both the Spotted Owl (one of the Spotted Owl's calls is a series of less deep hoots that can rise in pitch, "hoot...who-who...hoooo"), and the Barred Owl, whose calls usually contain 8 syllables.
+The Great Horned Owl can be heard in virtually all of Humboldt's habitats.